 You’ve got a handle on your business finances, for the most part.
 You’re bringing in a healthy revenue and paying your employees.
 But what if you have a little extra cash you’d like to set aside for a rainy day?
 Having that money earn interest is certainly appealing.
 But which business banking option offers the best business savings account?

-When it comes time to find a place to stash your business’ cash, with the opportunity to watch your unused funds grow, not all deposit accounts, online savings accounts, banks, and credit unions are created the same.
+When it comes time to find a place to set aside some business savings, with the opportunity to watch your unused funds grow, not all deposit accounts, online savings accounts, banks, and credit unions are created the same.
 See what banks give you the best return for your long-term goals — and a safe place to keep that extra cash flow — in this list of top options.

 Types of Business Savings Accounts

 A business savings account functions much the way a personal savings account does, and like your personal savings account, you earn interest on the money you have in the account.
 There are, however, a few different types of deposit accounts to consider, whether you open one through a credit union or a traditional bank.